quantumsheep/aseprite-export-layers/README.md

 ![Demo GIF](resources/demo.gif)

 # How to install
-Copy the file `export-each-layers.lua` from this repository to the Aseprite's scripts folder.
+Copy the file `export-layers.lua` from this repository to the Aseprite's scripts folder.

 To access the scripts folder, go in Aseprite's menu then in `File -> Scripts -> Open Scripts Folder`.